Latest News: 11-22-2016 (Newsletter Issue 21/16)

 Multiple-class applications are possible.

-Foreign applicants do not need a local trademark attorney as long as they have an address for service in a member state of the European Union.
+Foreign applicants do not need a local trademark attorney as long as they have an address for service in a member state of the European Union or the European Economic Area (EEA).
 There is no requirement for a power of attorney anymore.

 Foreign applicants do not need a domestic registration.